Transport final energy consumption by mode

 Data sources in latest figures

 Data trends within the individual countries are difficult to ascertain as energy consumption data often shows unexpected volatility from year to year.
 Energy consumption is calculated based on fuel sales, and reported on through a common questionnaire.
-It is the responsibility of National Authorities to collect the relevant basic energy data required for filling in the questionnaires and report them to Eurostat following the prescribed methodology.

 Data sets uncertainty

 National data varies significantly from country to country and depending on the fuel type and production/consumption sector.
 The most reliable data comes from the EU15 old Member States.
 However, data is lacking for oil pipelines for the majority of countries, making it less reliable.
 Occasionally, data used in older time-series may change due to revisions in the methodology used.
 Such changes have resulted in small alterations of a few percent.

 For the EU-13 the data are generally much less reliable.
 Gaps are frequent, as are conspicuous jumps in consumption (e.g. doubling or more).